SassanKermani/DB-Project/readme.md

 - done	 delete	|	done	delete
 - done	 query	|	doen	query

+- ok so i need to set up a way of telling what is conected to what and by what. basicly a way to track public and forin keys, somtihig that will self update... this is going to be hard and cick myass repedtudly.

 - change about to config && config to < routFile >

 ### db stuff